maxmcd/gRPSQLite/README.md

 See the [`static_dev.Dockerfile`](static_dev.Dockerfile) example which does all of these steps (you'll probably want to build with `--release` though).

-## How it works
+## Advanced Features

 The provided VFS converts SQLite VFS calls to gRPC calls so that you can effectively implement a SQLite VFS via gRPC.

-The provided VFS manages a lot of other features for you like atomic batch commits, stable read timestamp tracking, and more.
+It manages a lot of other features for you like atomic batch commits, stable read timestamp tracking, and more.

-Your gRPC server can then enable the various features based on the backing datastore you use.
+Your gRPC server can then enable the various features based on the backing datastore you use (see `GetCapabilities` RPC).

 For example, if you use a database like FoundationDB that supports both atomic transactions, as well as point-in-time reads, you get the benefits of wildly more efficient SQLite atomic commits (writes the whole transaction at once, rather than writing uncommitted rows to a journal), and support for read-only SQLite instances.